 With the falcon on one arm and a stun baton in the other, you'll be tasked by the resistance to free up areas of the map from machine control, bringing hope back to a community that's not got a lot of it left.
-It's an uplifting story set in a beautifully rendered world, and a treat to play either in VR or with a standard gamepad or keyboard.
+It's one of the best VR games for players trying to lose themselves in a virtual world, with its an uplifting story set in a beautifully rendered world.

-4. Vader Immortal: A Star Wars VR Series (Oculus Quest, PSVR)
+4. Vader Immortal: A Star Wars VR Series (Oculus, PSVR)

 Within a fortress on the planet Mustafar, surrounded by lava and burning rock, dwells the most famous Sith Lord in all the galaxy.
 And though you play just a common smuggler, you've got to infiltrate the place and find out what Vader is looking for.